metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-511.md

 5. Go to created Receipt

-4. Check the created invoice candidates
+6. Check the created invoice candidates
     * => OK: 3 invoice candidates created
     * => OK: the invoice candidate for TU and the one for LU are both with Zur Verrechnung (IsToClear) on true

-5.Create an invoice out of the linked invoice candidates
+7. Create an invoice out of the linked invoice candidates
     * => OK: Invoice only for the product line